 And here is a typical ClientProxy:

 The code should be self-explanatory.
-In this case we're overriding the methods but also calling the super-method (i.e. the "common" stuff), then doing all the client-specific stuff.
+In this case we're overriding the methods with the the client-specific stuff.

-In your mod's main class you need to put in an annotation to indicate where the two proxies are.
+In your mod's main class (i.e. the one annotated with @Mod) you need to put in an annotation to indicate where the two proxies are.
 For example, put something like this in the fields list area of your main mod class:

 Warning: You must change the strings to be the exact package location and name of each of your classes.